BleuBleu/FamiStudio/README.md

 While I intend to keep this reference version simple and on-par with FamiTone2, it could easily be extended to support modified/unofficial FamiTone versions (3 and 4, by nesdoug for example), add support for more effects, or audio expansion chips.

 ## Download
 All releases are available in the [Releases](https://github.com/BleuBleu/FamiStudio/releases) section.
-If you are on Windows, simply download the .MSI installer.
+If you are on Windows, simply download and run the .MSI installer.
 A shortcut to FamiStudio will be placed in your Start menu.

 ### [Version 1.1.0](https://github.com/BleuBleu/FamiStudio/releases/tag/1.1.0)
 - New export dialog